RangeFinders Setup Overview¶

 Note that if the type of rangefinder is set or changed, a reboot will be required.

-- Set the parameter PRX_TYPE = 4 to use horizontal rangefinders as Proximity Sensors (For obstacle avoidance).
+PRXx_TYPE= 4 for each horizontal rangefinder(s) to use them as Proximity Sensors (For obstacle avoidance).